Material World (radio programme): Structure

-A typical episode programme covered three or four topics, giving each 7–10 minutes.
+A typical episode covered three or four topics, giving each 7–10 minutes.
 For many years the programme was divided into two sections of fifteen minutes on separate topics.
 It took the form of interviewing a guest scientist or engineer.
 Cooper often ended the programme with a terrible scientific pun.

 Many past programmes are available for online listening via the programme's website.
 Some sequential sets of programmes were made in collaboration with the Open University.